-The nation state, nationalism, and other ethno-geographical ideas (e.g. 'white man's burden') were specifically created through the long ages of mankind either to take, or defend, resources.
-Where this was not feasible, any other idea that will serve as a proxy, will be conscripted.
-So religion as well as political-economic philosophies (e.g. capitalist vs communist, 'democracy' vs something else) and other non-religious socio-cultural beliefs, have all been and still are used to create the lines of tribalism required to grease the way to conflict.
+Ethnic concepts of the nation state, nationalism, and other ethno-geographical ideas (e.g. ‘white man’s burden‘) were specifically created through the long ages of mankind either to take, or defend, resources.
+Where this was not feasible, any other idea that will serve as a proxy for ‘the tribe’, will be conscripted.
+So religion, as well as technically non-ethnic philosophies and beliefs (e.g. capitalist vs communist, ‘democracy’ vs something else), have all been and still are used to create the lines of tribalism required to grease the way to conflict.

 When that happens, an honest eye would see that those beliefs and philosophies cease to be themselves, since they have lost their content and become just an empty proxy for ‘the tribe’.
 Democracies do undemocratic things, and religious congregations justify highly irreligious things, when compared against their own standards.

 I don’t know why it’s not obvious.
 Or perhaps it is, but people don’t want to see, because then their own tribe (i.e. ‘anti-religious’) would vanish.